 I like how Marcus Fellicetti sums it up here:

 ”Here are 10 benefits of getting a moderate amount of sun exposure:

 - Sunlight and whole foods send breast cancer into remission.
 The American physician Dr. Zane Kime used sunbathing and nutrition to cure his patients.
 Even in terminal cases, Dr. Kime was able to completely reverse the metastasized cancer.
 (Note from me: In fact, the active form of Vitamin D (calcitriol) has been shown to block the growth of cancer tumours, encouraging cells to either adapt to their particular organ or commit apoptosis (cell suicide).
-A major study on Vitamin D and cancer prevention found that women and men with higher UVB exposure, respectively had half the incidence of breast and prostrate cancer as those with lower UVB exposure.
+A major study on Vitamin D and cancer prevention found that women and men with higher UVB exposure respectively had half the incidence of breast and prostate cancer as those with lower UVB exposure.
 Amazingly, researchers have also found that higher blood levels of Vitamin D actually protect against malignant melanoma (the most dangerous kind of skin cancer), thought to be caused by exposure to UV light!)

 - The sun’s light kills bad bacteria.
-The German solders after WWI knew of the discoveries that had been made in 1903 by the Nobel Prize winner, Niels Finsen.
+The German soldiers after WWI knew of the discoveries that had been made in 1903 by the Nobel Prize winner, Niels Finsen.
 They used sunlight to disinfect and heal wounds.

 - Sunlight has a beneficial effect on skin disorders, such as psoriasis, acne, eczema and fungal infections of the skin.

 - Sunlight lowers cholesterol.
 The sun converts cholesterol in the blood into steroid hormones and the sex hormones we need for reproduction.
 In the absence of sunlight, the opposite happens; substances convert to cholesterol.